H-Y-H-Y-H/H-Y-H-Y-H.github.io/_pages/about.md

 **Smile like you mean it: Driving animatronic robotic face with learned models**

-A physical humanoid face robot: Eva 2.0 with soft skin ➕ A vision-based self-supervised learning framework for facial mimicry.
+Eva 2.0: A physical humanoid face robot with soft skin ➕ A vision-based self-supervised learning framework for facial mimicry.

 Boyuan Chen, **Yuhang Hu**, Lianfeng Li, Sara Cummings, Hod Lipson